ashishkarnad/sandbox/sensu-classic/core/README.md

 **1. Install Nginx and the Sensu HTTP Plugin**

-Up until now we've been using placeholder event data, but in this lesson, we'll use the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http) to collect real curl times from an Nginx server.
+Up until now we've used placeholder event data, but in this lesson, we'll use the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http) to monitor an Nginx server running on the sandbox.

 First, install and start Nginx: